Jaecoo J7: United Kingdom

-The Jaecoo 7 was launched in December 2024, as the first of five model that Jaecoo planned to bring in the UK market in 2025.
-As of launch the Jaecoo 7 is available with a 1.6-litre turbocharged petrol engine, with optional all-wheel-drive, and also a 1.5-litre petrol with plug-in hybrid capabilities, known as the Jaecoo 7 SHS, which has a pure electric range of 56 miles.
+The Jaecoo 7 was launched in December 2024, as the first of five models that Jaecoo planned to bring in the UK market in 2025.
+As of launch the Jaecoo 7 is available with a 1.6-litre turbocharged petrol engine, with optional all-wheel-drive, and also a 1.5-litre petrol with plug-in hybrid capabilities, known as the Jaecoo 7 SHS, which has a pure electric range of 57 miles.
 Jaecoo is offering a 7-year/100000 miles warranty with the 7 SUV.

 Latin America

 Brazil

 The Jaecoo 7 was launched in Brazil on 15 April 2025, alongside the Omoda E5 as part of Omoda-Jaecoo introduction in Brazil.
 It is available with two variants: Luxury and Prestige, powered by a 1.5-litre turbocharged petrol plug-in hybrid (PHEV).
+In April 2026, the Elite variant was introduced as the flagship variant.

 Mexico

 The Jaecoo 7 was launched in Mexico on 20 February 2024, as the first Jaecoo model to be sold in Mexico.
-At launch, it was available in three variants: Elemental, Inspire and Refine, powered by a 1.6-litre turbocharged petrol engine with front-wheel drive.
+At launch, it was available with three variants: Elemental, Inspire and Refine, powered by a 1.6-litre turbocharged petrol engine with front-wheel drive.
 The PHEV petrol plug-in hybrid (SHS) model with front-wheel drive was added in June 2025 for the Elemental and Inspire variants.

 Oceania

 Australia

 Pricing and specifications for the Jaecoo J7 in Australia were announced in March 2025, and it was later launched in May 2025.
 The vehicle is available in four trim levels: Core, Track, Ridge, and Summit.
 Customers can choose between a 1.6-litre turbocharged petrol engine or a 1.5-litre turbocharged petrol plug-in hybrid (SHS), with the latter powertrain available only for the Summit trim.
 All variants are front-wheel drive, except that the Ridge trim comes standard with all-wheel drive.
+In November 2025, the Track trim became available with the 1.5-litre turbocharged petrol plug-in hybrid (SHS).
+In February 2026, the Core trim was discontinued and the Track trim became the entry-level trim.

+In September 2026, the J7 line-up was updated for the 2027 model year which saw the non-hybrid model became available solely in the Ridge trim and the all-wheel drive option became available with the 1.5-litre turbocharged petrol plug-in hybrid (SHS).